top of page

 Team Size and Diversity [PDF]

-(w/ Alexia Delfino (Bocconi University) and Brais Álvarez Pereira (Universidade NOVA SBE)), Journal of Economic Behavior and Organization
+(w/ Alexia Delfino (Bocconi University) and Brais Álvarez Pereira (Universidade NOVA SBE)) - Journal of Economic Behavior and Organization

 Abstract: We analyse the relationship between performance, team diversity and size.
 We first propose a model with knowledge spillovers in production, which predicts that the effect of having a person with a diverse knowledge set within a team increases with the size of the team.
 We experimentally test the model by randomly assigning students to solve knowledge questions in teams of different sizes, with or without a person with a diverse knowledge set.
 We find that the benefit of having a diverse rather than a same-skill colleague is greater in larger teams relative to small teams.
 While this result holds for male students irrespective of the gender of the skill-diverse colleague, for female students it is empirically satisfied only in gender homogeneous teams.
 These results have implications for how organizations can design their teams to maximize knowledge flows and performance.